 Addressing these three engagement points, and implementing strategies to engage the customer along the way, has been shown to increase daily sales by 25% or more.
 The important thing to keep in mind is that you must gather data, analyze it, implement solutions, and review the results.

-For more information on how to best take advantage of crucial engagement points, or to sign up for a merchant account, please call (888) 924-2743 or go to Charge.com.
+For more information on how to best take advantage of crucial engagement points for an effective sales conversion strategy, or to sign up for a merchant account, please call (888) 924-2743 or go to Charge.com.